swcarpentry/hpc-novice/target-audience.md

 This lesson is intended for **novices**.
-The expectation is that participants have *maybe* used a command line interface, and possibly programmed something python or R, but have not used the command line extensively, and have never logged into a remote computer or used a job scheduler before.
+The expectation is that participants have *maybe* used a command line interface, and possibly programmed something Python or R, but have not used the command line extensively, and have never logged into a remote computer or used a job scheduler before.
 A very novice audience might consist of people who have never done any scripting or command line work.
 Therefore, this lesson covers basic skills like: